GRIEF, TRAUMA & YOUR MAMA: A free community for women near this work. JOIN THE COMMUNITY

 You Might Have Seen Me In

-Omega Denver 7 ABC Health Boost Senseless with Erika Mahoney CBS News LA Times SAG-AFTRA
+Omega Institute Denver 7 ABC Health Boost Senseless with Erika Mahoney CBS News LA Times SAG-AFTRA National Geographic The Wall Street Journal The Trace GIFFORDS Los Angeles Daily News

 I believe you must bring your whole story with you if you want to heal.
 Not just the strong parts.
 The buried parts, the tired parts, the parts that still ache on ordinary days.
 Healing happens in relationship, and it is never too late to begin.